CFA vs CAIA: Which Is Superior? Or Do Both?

 As you can see, CFA Level 3’s difficulty is considered similar to a Master’s degree, using a benchmark provided by UK NARIC (now renamed UK ENIC, thanks Brexit).

-As CAIA is not officially ranked by UK ENIC as yet (and hence not in the chart above), we reached out to John Bowman, Senior Managing Director of CAIA Association who stated that:
+As CAIA is not officially ranked by UK ENIC as yet (and hence not in the chart above), we reached out to John Bowman, soon-to-be CEO of CAIA Association who stated that:

 We estimate that completing CAIA Level 2 is equivalent to a Masters-degree equivalent (RQF Level 7), as that’s how it’s written and targeted.